The EU DAC7 Directive achieves a milestone in the regulatory framework governing digital platforms within the European Union.

 Reports must be submitted annually, covering the previous calendar year’s activities.

-The DAC 7 form is the standardized document that digital platforms must use to report the required information to tax authorities.
+The DAC7 form is the standardized document that digital platforms must use to report the required information to tax authorities.
 It ensures consistency and accuracy in the data collection process.

 Penalties for Non-Compliance

-Non-compliance with DAC 7 can result in significant fines and sanctions for platform users if they are not tax registered as freelancers or businesses.
+Non-compliance with DAC7 can result in significant fines and sanctions for platform users if they are not tax registered as freelancers or businesses.

 Penalties vary by country but can include substantial financial penalties.